 The Tire Pressure Monitoring System must be recalibrated under the following conditions:

-After being warned about a low tire pressure, switch the ignition off and back on.
+After being warned about low tire pressure, switch the ignition off and back on.
 The Tire Pressure Monitoring System can only be recalibrated after this is done.

 1. Switch the ignition on.

-2. Depending on the vehicle equipment, press the button or function key and open the Vehicle menu in the Infotainment system ⇒ Vehicle settings menu.
+button or function key and open the Vehicle menu in the Infotainment system ⇒ Vehicle settings menu.

-Or: depending on the vehicle equipment, press the button or function key.
+Or: depending on the vehicle equipment, press the

 3. Tap Settings if this key is available.